mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Must check that Dx location supports that.
 * Check that your device on-premise supports MacSec.
 * Create a CKN/CAK pair for the MACsec secret key

+## Route 53

+### DNSSEC

+* exchange private / public keys
+  * private key stays on authoritative servers
+  * public keys given to resolvers
+* When a record is returned, a signature is also sent generated with record, domain name, record type (A, AAAA, etc...), and other metadata such as an expiration date.
+* resolver decrypts signature and check if it matches with authoritative response
+* if it doesn't match, an error is raised to the client

 # Module 4 : Specialized Infrastructure